 Q7: Have you successfully brought CFOs into purpose conversations by asking for their help in identifying KPIs for tracking performance + purpose?
 If so, what were the KPIs?

 AE: I haven’t advised on KPIs for a specific company, because I try to focus on my expertise which is large-scale evidence and general principles and frameworks that apply across companies in general; a CFO herself (or a consultant that’s worked with a company for months or years) is best placed to identify the best KPI for one specific company.
 However, I can share a couple of metrics that companies came up with themselves, to highlight how these metrics should be tailored to its purpose.
-MYBank (a Chinese digital bank) measures the number of small and micro companies that receive its loans and had never previously received a business loan.
+MYBank (a Chinese digital bank) measures the number of small and micro companies that receive its same day personal loans for bad credit and had never previously received a business loan.
 Agribusiness Olam reports the number of smallholder farmers that participate in its programmes to teach sustainable farming practices.
 Electronic Arts measures not only the female composition of its workforce (as all companies do) but its customer base since it’s historically male dominated.

 While there’s a big push for common sustainability metrics, and I generally agree with the importance of comparability, we need to recognise its limits.
 Some of the most important dimensions of purpose may be unique to that company, and certain common metrics may not be so material to a particular company.
 For example, while the climate crisis is indeed very serious, for some companies, human rights issues in the supply chain may be even more important.